-There are a number of festivals and events in Uzbekistan.
+There are a number of Uzbekistan holidays and festivals.
 The largest and liveliest ones feature some form of renewal, such as the New Year, curiously celebrated here by the largely Muslim population with a Christmas tree and a Santa.
 Each locality naturally has its own festivals, too.
 One worth seeing is the Boysun Spring Festival in Boysum, deemed by UNESCO to be a Masterpiece of Oral and Intangible Heritage of Humanity.

 Another New Year celebration held all across Uzbekistan is the Navruz (also Navroz, Nowruz, and many other variations).
 The word ‘navruz’ means ‘new day’ in Iranian, so naturally Navruz is Iranian New Year.
 Held every March 21, Navruz is an auspicious event for many Uzbeks because it is at this time of year they pin hopes of revival and renewal.
 All over the country, families and local communities prepare sumptuous feasts for all to enjoy.